The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 "Do not dread what you are to suffer.
 True the devil is going to throw some of you into prison, so that you will be tested, and for ten days you will have trouble.
 Be loyal, though it means your death..."
 Revelation2,10.

 Polycarp's martyrdom was preceeded by a Nicolaitan based church controversy that started in 155 AD and wasn't settled until the 325AD at the Council of Nicaea (Turkey).
-The venerable Polycarp is believed to have been a confidante of the Apostle John in Ephesus, and as a good Christian Jew, like the other Apostles, practiced, as did other Christians in the Roman province of Asia, the observance of the Passover at the Spring full moon, whereas Christian churches closer to Rome started celebrating "Easter" (derived from a pagan name) on the following Sunday.
+The venerable Polycarp is believed to have been a confidante of the Apostle John in Ephesus, and as a good Christian Jew, like the other Apostles, and practiced, as did other Christians in the Roman province of Asia, the observance of the Passover at the Spring full moon, whereas Christian churches closer to Rome started celebrating "Easter" (derived from a pagan name of Ishtar) on the following Sunday.

 The Bishop of Rome, Anicteus, in 155AD calls a meeting in favor of Roman practice, soon to be tradition, of a three day celebration now know as the Good Friday-Easter Sunday "Tridium." (vision.org, Ivor C. Fletcher and Peter Nathan, winter 2005).